 You can also look up your visa status to confirm your citizenship options.

-Note: the Special Category Visa granted to New Zealanders since February 2001 is a temporary visa for migration purposes and does not provide a pathway to citizenship.
+Note: the Special Category Visa granted to New Zealanders since February 2001 is a temporary visa for migration purposes.

 Check your visa status using VEVO for Visa Holders